Table of Contents

 - Check your credit score: A potential tenant must check that their credit score is good (or at least decent) before applying for a rental.
 This can be done with a credit check service or third-party applications like Credit Karma.
 If their score is low, they should be ready to explain why while applying.
 This score is a measure of trust in the landlord as it indicates a history of timely rent payments.

-So when questioning “How long does a background check take for an apartment?”, be sure you’re not the on causing any delays.
+So when wondering about the background check timeframes and turnaround times for an apartment, be sure you’re not the one causing any delays.

 What Does an Apartment Background Check & Tenant Screening Consist Of?

-Since it’s a multi-step process and varies from property to property, how long a background check takes for an apartment depends on how thorough the background check is and what is checked.
+Since it’s a multi-step process and varies from property to property, how long a background check takes for an apartment depends on the thoroughness of the background check.
 The following information is included in most tenant background checks.

 ID Check: Most services will ask for a tenant’s Social Security Number (SSN) to confirm their identity.